EOEPCA/iam/docs/admin/installation/installation.md

 from reading or modifying policy code.

-As a third component, the IAM BB offers a prepared instance of APISIX that is used as the ingress controller and Police Enforcement Point (PEP) for the IAM BB itself and can also be used as a PEP for other BBs that reside on the same or another cluster.
+As a third component, the IAM BB offers a prepared instance of APISIX that is used as the ingress controller and Policy Enforcement Point (PEP) for the IAM BB itself and can also be used as a PEP for other BBs that reside on the same or another cluster.
 It is installed through the native Apache [Helm chart](https://github.com/apache/apisix-helm-chart/).

-As an optional fourth component, the Identity API has been added to the IAM BB.
-However, it is not clear yet if the Identity API will remain part of the IAM BB or if it shall be removed again.
-The Identity API is installed using the
+As an optional fourth component, the Identity API was added to the IAM BB a while ago.
+However, the Identity API is meanwhile considered deprecated and shall be removed in a later release.
+It is disabled by default and should not be used productively.
+If enabled, the Identity API is installed using the
 [Identity Service Helm chart](https://github.com/EOEPCA/helm-charts-dev/tree/develop/charts/identity-service).

+Furthermore there is a separate `iam-bb-config` Helm chart that contains some configuration based on the Crossplane Keycloak Provider.
+For instance, it helps to automate creating a `ProviderConfig`, an OPA client and optionally a realm.

 ### Overall Deployment

 In the [reference environment](https://github.com/EOEPCA/eoepca-plus), the components are currently installed separately via the IAM BB Helm chart and glued together via an ArgoCD App of Apps.
-This allows maintaining the components separately in ArgoCD.
+This allows maintaining the components separately in ArgoCD, but leads to a quite complex setup.

 In a typical (non-ArgoCD) environment, it is recommended to deploy the IAM at once, except for APISIX, which should be deployed